IoanaPlaton/sqlalchemy-challenge/README.md

 Use the Flask jsonify function to convert your API data to a valid JSON response object.

 # References
-Week ten, day three flask activites for API site starter code Week ten speedrun for review of API site creation and API data analysis queries and code
+Week ten, day three flask activites for API site starter code.

+Week ten speedrun for review of API site creation and API data analysis queries and code.